-- 1. Count of Index Hospital Stays (denominator) - 2.
+- 1. Count of Index Hospital Stays\ (denominator) - 2.
 Observed Readmissions: Count of 30-Day readmissions (numerator) - 3.
 Expected Readmissions: Sum of adjusted readmission risk (numerator) - 4.
 Ratio of Observed/Expected Readmissions

-An acute inpatient stay with a discharge during the first 11 months of the measurement year (e.g., on or between January 1 and December 1).
+\An acute inpatient stay with a discharge during the first 11 months of the measurement year (e.g., on or between January 1 and December 1).

-Sites must have a minimum of 500 eligible members by December of the measurement year to be eligible for incentive.
+Sites must have a minimum of 500 eligible members by December 1st of the prior measurement year to be eligible for incentive.